.jpg)

 Another type of invoice is the modified VAT invoice, which displays the price of each item along with the VAT and the total cost, including VAT.
 This should only be used for sales over a certain threshold and if the customer agrees to it.
 If not, the business will need to issue a regular VAT invoice.

-Invoice vs. Cheque: How They Differ
+Invoice vs. Check: How They Differ

-Also, invoices/e-invoices are often confused with bills (requests for payment), statements (summaries of transactions over a period), and receipts (acknowledgements of payment received).
 The closest out of these is a bill.
 The main difference between a bill and an invoice is the timing of the transaction process.
 A bill is sent before payment, while an invoice is sent after the sale, and it outlines what was bought and the amount owed.

 The Advantages of E-Invoicing